-The length of the self-timed write cycle, or $t{WR}$ , is defined as the amount of time from the valid Stop condition that begins the internal write operation, to the Start condition of the first device address byte sent to the AT24CM02 that it subsequently responds to with an ACK.
-The figure below has been included to show this measurement.
+The length of the self-timed write cycle, or t{WR}, is defined as the amount of time from the valid Stop condition that begins the internal write operation, to the Start condition of the first device address byte sent to the AT24CM02 that it subsequently responds to with an ACK.
+Figure 5-4 has been included to show this measurement.